italiangrid/storm/src/main/java/it/grid/storm/tape/recalltable/resources/README.md

 	true

+## PUT  /recalltable/task/{groupTaskId}

-## Update a recall task status
+Update a recall task status.

-PUT  /recalltable/task/{groupTaskId}

-This method updates a recall task status.
-The status is passed in the boyd of the PUT request encoded as follows
+The status is passed in the body of the PUT request encoded as follows

 	status=0

+See the description of the recall tasks fields for the values.

 A sample request is